nationalarchives/design-system/src/patterns/search/index.md

 Use the [select component](../../components/select/) to offer simple options for sorting.

-Use any of the other [form fields](../../styles/forms/#fields) to helpp with filtering results.
+Use any of the other [form fields](../../styles/forms/#fields) to help with filtering results.

 {{ example({ title: "Searching example", group: "patterns", item: "search", example: "searching", html: true, nunjucks: true, size: "xl", showNunjucksOptions: false }) }}